• Skip to Content

 Biography

-Born in Scotland, Elaine is a graduate of Reuters’ journalism training program in London.
-During her first posting, to Moscow, she covered conflict, disasters, elections, financial markets and economic and business news across the former Soviet Union.
-She later ran Reuters’ coverage of Ukraine, and of the ascent to power of President Alexander Lukashenko in Belarus.
+Born in Scotland, Elaine learned the craft of multimedia journalism at Reuters’ prestigious training program in London.
+From Moscow, she covered conflict, disasters, elections, financial markets and economic and business news across the former Soviet Union.
+As chief correspondent in Kyiv, she led Reuters’ coverage of Ukraine and of the ascent to power of President Alexander Lukashenko in Belarus.
+In her role a s chief correspondent in Dublin, Elaine led a team of journalists covering Ireland’s entry to European monetary union and of Northern Ireland’s historic peace deal.

 2019-2020